alsiola/form-and-function/README.md

 #### Custom Validation Errors

-If customised error messages are needed, then an object of error messages can be passed to the validator - the only argument to `numeric`, or the second argument to `atLeast`/`atMost`.
+If customised error messages are needed, then an object of error messages can be passed to the validator.
+If the validator takes parameters (e.g. atLeast ), then this is the second argument.
+If the validation takes no parameters (e.g. required ) then it is the only argument.
 A function can also be passed for each message, which will be called with the an object - the union of the inputted value and the validator params, e.g. for `validation.atLeast`: